Bleach (TV series): Casting

+Japanese

-Ichigo's voice actor, Masakazu Morita, tried to recreate the mood that he felt when he read the manga and imagined hearing the dialogue.
+Ichigo's voice actor, Masakazu Morita, tried to re-create the mood that he felt when he read the manga and imagined hearing the dialogue.
 In an interview with Elicia O'Reilly of the Japan Foundation, Morita said that to get into character, he would say a line that epitomizes that character.

-English voice cast
+English

 Studio City, Los Angeles-based Studiopolis was hired to dub the anime.
 The English-language cast was assembled from experienced industry actors that have dozens of roles in other anime series, films and video games.
-Originally, Johnny Yong Bosch, Ichigo's English voice actor, found pronouncing the names of the characters to be difficult and tried to emulate the deep gruff voice of the Japanese Ichigo.
+Originally, Johnny Yong Bosch, Ichigo's English voice actor, found pronouncing the names of the characters to be difficult and tried to emulate the deep gruff voice of Ichigo.
 Bosch acknowledges that the directorial control was loosened as the work progressed; stating around episode 10, as he was guided into the role of Ichigo and the growth of the character.
-Bosch noted that the long scenes of screaming and panting, in particular, the scene in episode 18, have nearly made him pass out.
+Bosch noted that the long scenes of screaming and panting—in particular, the scene in episode 18—have nearly made him pass out.
 Stephanie Sheh noticed the difference in the tone of her Orihime voice in the English adaptation and described it as being higher-pitched and "innocent-sounding".
-The English dub producers wanted to make Orihime sound tough, and comedic, but not "ditzy".
+The English dub producers wanted to make Orihime sound tough and comedic, but not "ditzy".
 She relates to her character's unusual creations for food.
 Derek Stephen Prince likes to play Uryu because he is the black sheep of the cast and he is a complex character.
 Throughout the production, Prince acknowledges his role as the English voice actor of Shino Aburame from Naruto and sets them apart by taking a Clint Eastwood tone for Uryu.

 For the voicework, one of the challenges was stating Japanese phrases while maintaining pronunciation and inflection.
 The duality of the story was hard to keep up with, and the cast had to juggle the challenges of performing under the different lifestyles of the characters.
 The voice actors often made suggestions for the scenes that differ from the approved script and results in rewriting and additional takes that were put into the dub.